-In addition, a search using the Scottish Borders Council Planning Portal (Map Search) identified that there are three planning applications within 300 m of the scheme for minor maintenance works which may coincide with the resurfacing works.
+In addition, a search using the Falkirk Council Planning Portal (Map Search) identified that there are two planning applications within 300 m of the scheme, both of which are still in an early stage of the planning process e.g. applications are 'awaiting decision'.
 Considering the nature, duration, size and scale of the resurfacing works as well as that of the planning applications, it is unlikely that the proposed works will have a significant cumulative effect with any other future works in the area.